moodpatcher/mcmp/README.md

 ![Logo](https://i.imgur.com/Bv2oKQY.png)
-# (WIP) mcmp - moodpatcher's container-management platform
+# mcmp - moodpatcher's container-management platform
 mcmp is a simple and lightweight tool for managing Docker-based environments and containers.
 Using an agentless SSH approach, it allows you to easily access and manage multiple nodes.
+## ⚠️ Work In Progress
+This project is still a work in progress.
+Some features may be incomplete, and you may encounter bugs.
+Using it in production environments is highly not recommended.
 ## Features: <br/>
 - Web-based interface
 - Network management